 You can find out what to look out for when hiring a marketing agency here.

-Step 2: Build a budget spreadsheet
+Step 2: Build a marketing budget spreadsheet for your startup

 The second step is to build a spreadsheet that takes into account the elements influencing your digital marketing budget.